rich-dtk/dtk-node-agent/README.md

 dtk-node-agent
 ==============

-Code that is present in AMIs that server basis fro nodes being spun up
+Code that is present in AMIs that server basis for nodes being spun up